Flaviomion/HypLink/README.md

 dimFont=11

 Where	cartella indicates the directory where the main excel file resides,

-	file indicates the first part of the excel name (or the complete name) rapporto indicates where the report will be write debug si means the debug is ON no means debug OFF settaFonts si means that the script define a default dimension of the Comments font dimFont is the dimension desired for the Comments Font
+	file indicates the first part of the excel name (or the complete name),

+	rapporto indicates where the report will be write,

+	debug si means the debug is ON no means debug OFF,

+	settaFonts si means that the script define a default dimension of the Comments font,

+	dimFont is the dimension desired for the Comments Font.